OscarDHdz/cicd-api/README.md

 # Why CI/CD?
-The key for these deatures is [KnexJs](www.knexjs.org) library for comunication between API and DB.
+The key for these features is [KnexJs](www.knexjs.org) library for handling comunication between API and DB.

-What KnexJS does, is you start using it's own migrations API, It creates a couple of tables on the database provided for handling Database versioning.
+What does KnexJS do??, is you start using it's own migrations API, It creates a couple of tables on the database provided for handling Database versioning.
 Basically the information stored in this tables is:
 1. A row for each migration script that has been run
-2. For all rows, it adds an integer that stores in which migration was executed that script.
+2. For all rows, it adds an integer that stores in which migration was executed that script (**version**).

 Thanks to this, Knex is able to compare which sripts has been executed or not.
-For Example: If in the migrations folder there are the sripts A, B and C; and database has stored only scipts A and B, next time Knex exetuce its migration API It will execute script C in order to have Database on latest version.
+For Example: If in the migrations folder there are scripts A, B and C; and database has stored only scipts A and B, next time Knex execute its migration API It will execute script C in order to have Database on latest version.

 ![knex_migartions](./knex_migrations.PNG)